jlan84/sql-assignment/sprint.md

 ```

 2. Next, let's experiment with ranges and intervals.
-Again get the average price per meal type and only get the food type with a price than or equal to 10.
-(Grab food items with a price >= 10 only then average)
+Again, get the average price per meal type and this time, restrict the query to only average rows with a food type price greater than or equal to 10.
+(Grab food items with a price >= 10 only, then average).

 ```
     Type    |      avg_price